-The Eastford Board of Education (the "Board") is committed to creating and maintaining a physically, emotionally, and intellectually safe educational environment free from bullying, teen dating violence, harassment and discrimination.
-In order to foster an atmosphere conducive to learning, the Board has developed the following Safe School Climate Plan, consistent with state law and Board policy.
+The Eastford Board of Education (the "Board") is committed to creating and maintaining a physically, emotionally, and intellectually safe educational environment within the Public Schools (the "District"), free from bullying, teen dating violence, harassment and discrimination.
+In order to foster an atmosphere conducive to learning, the Board has developed the following Safe School Climate Plan (the "Plan"), consistent with state law and Board policy.
 This Plan represents a comprehensive approach to addressing bullying, cyberbullying and teen dating violence and sets forth the Board's expectations for creating a positive school climate and thus preventing, intervening, and responding to incidents of bullying and teen dating violence.

 Bullying behavior and teen dating violence are strictly prohibited, and students who are determined to have engaged in such behavior are subject to disciplinary action, which may include suspension or expulsion from school.
-The district's commitment to addressing bullying behavior and teen dating violence, however, involves a multi-faceted approach, which includes education and the promotion of a positive school climate in which bullying will not be tolerated by students or school staff.
+The District's commitment to addressing bullying behavior and teen dating violence, however, involves a multi-faceted approach, which includes education and the promotion of a positive school climate in which bullying will not be tolerated by students or school staff.